 A three-step guide to read charts and data in a case interview: analyze, contextualize, and interpret

 While tests like the McKinsey Imbellus Game require you to calculate the answer precisely on your own, a case interview situation is quite different.

 Typically, you will not be asked math problems in a case interview.
 However, data in various forms is likely to make an appearance in many different types of cases.
 For example, when you ask for market, customer, or cost information while analyzing the case, the interviewer may provide you with a slide that has a few graphs detailing the various segments of the target market and various numbers (revenue, growth, etc.) pertaining to the segments.
 You are expected to:

 - Analyze: Quickly understand the information presented in the exhibit.
 What is the overall size of the market?
-How much did our revenue grow in the last two years?
+How much did our revenue growth in the last two years?
 Which customer segment saw the maximum fall in revenues?

 - Interpret: Present your business insights, and continue the case in the right direction by asking relevant questions.
-“So, it looks like the new market is 2x bigger than our current market, and has fragmented competition.
-I would like to test a hypothesis that this is a good market to enter”, “It looks like our client has seen revenue grow 15% over the last two years.
+“So, it looks like the new market is 2x bigger than our current market and has fragmented competition.
+I would like to test a hypothesis that this is a good market to enter” “It looks like our client has seen revenue grow 15% over the last two years.
 Do we know which of the client’s businesses has been primarily responsible for this increase?” or “It seems that the new product launched by our competitors has cut into our share of wallet for Segment X of customers, reducing our market share by 20%.
 I would like to analyze why they switched”.

-This article will help you understand how to tackle data in a case interview, by providing helpful tips on what to do at each stage with examples from real-life case exhibits.
+This article will help you understand how to tackle data in a case interview by providing helpful tips on what to do at each stage with examples from real-life case exhibits.